Why do startups fail in India? This is one hot favourite question asked “very often” on Quora.

 - Failed startups in India 2016.

-And one more bonus researched article List of Famous Failed Australian Startups and Businesses.
+And recently, i added another list from the Oz – List of Famous Failed Australian Startups and Businesses.

 Well!
 Isn’t the newspaper already filled with all startup success stories?
 Haven’t we read enough of entrepreneurs exiting with millions of dollars?